 PRINCIPAL DUTIES AND RESPONSIBILITIES:

-40% Event Coordination – Support event setup, management, and follow-up of Global Voices Performing Arts and Lecture Series programs, as well as private events held at International House.
-Assist with operational procedures and ensure adherence of the University of Chicago and I-House policies.
+40% Event Creation and Coordination – Support event ideation, setup, management, and follow-up of Global Voices Performing Arts and Lecture Series programs, as well as private events held at International House.
+Assist with operational procedures and ensure adherence of the University of Chicago and International House policies.
 Special attention to venue set-ups, catering, audio-visual services, client/guest relations, hospitality, branding & messaging, safety, and event strike.

 40% Communications & Marketing – Assist with and maintain official messaging and brand identity in promoting International House Global Voices Performing Arts and Lecture Series.
 Research and gather information to help interview guest speakers, write and prepare press releases, newsletters, program announcements, and event calendars.
-Utilize Illustrator, Adobe Creative Suite, Cool Signs, and Final Cut Pro software for graphic design of posters, flyers, media board announcements, calendars, newsletters, and editing of videos, as well as Meeting Matrix for the design of event venue diagrams.
-Design and upload approved content and multi-media to the International House website utilizing Expression Engine.
-Help manage International House social media including Facebook, Twitter, Flickr, and YouTube as related to events, programs, guest speakers, and artists.
+Utilize Canva, Illustrator, Adobe Creative Suite, Appspace, and Final Cut Pro software for graphic design of posters, flyers, media board announcements, calendars, newsletters, and editing of videos, as well as Amadeus Hospitality Diagramming for the design of event venue diagrams.
+Design and upload approved content and multi-media to the International House website utilizing Voices.
+Help manage International House social media including Facebook, Instagram, Twitter, Flickr, and YouTube as related to events, programs, guest speakers, and artists.
 Distribute and post Global Voices posters and flyers throughout campus and the community.
 Update International House bulletin boards and cultural display cases.
 Video-record, photograph, and live-stream select Global Voices programs with professional camera equipment.

 20% Public Outreach/ Media Relations – Help establish reliable networks with diverse constituency groups and regularly scheduled communication with news offices and external media outlets within the University of Chicago and the City of Chicago.
 Support and foster student and community engagement with master artists, scholars, and leading figures from the world stage through Global Voices programs and events.
 Help cultivate and recruit collaborative partnerships with University departments, area studies centers, recognized student groups, and non-profit organizations.
 Help manage I-House public events listservs.